Performance, Form, and Function

 Breeding quality Berkshire hogs since 1982

-Four time Super Sire Award winner.
+Four time Super Sire Award winner and again qualified in 2014 and 2015 with two home raised boars.
 We received the Berkshire Super Sire Award back to back in 2012 and 2013, and now again in 2014.
 Only 2 Berkshire farms in the country received this award for 2012 and only three farms awarded in 2013.
 Awarded by the National Association of Swine Records, it is research data collected from sire line progeny weighted 90% on lean growth measures and 10% on eating quality measures.